ShubhamGuthale/Real-time-object-detection-model/README.md

 # Real time object detection model

-• This is a Object Detection Web App build by using Custom trained models, Streamlit Framework and PyTorch like Google Lens.
+- This is a Object Detection Web App build by using Custom trained models, Streamlit Framework and PyTorch like Google Lens.
+- In this project, I trained a custom dataset model that support more than 50+ objects.
+-  It is a Object Detection Web App build by using Machine Learning, Image Processing and labelImg (Graphical image annotation tool), Jupyter notebook and Custom trained models.

+# Object Detection Web App
+  In this project I am building real time object detection model.
+It detect the object in real time.
+In this project we trained 20 different object those are :-
-- Add Todo
+- Person
-- Edit Todo
+- Car
-- List Todo
+- Chair
 - Delete Todo
 - Update Todo
 - Task Status

-# To Do List Application
- Todo application developed using JSP, Servlet, JDBC and MySQL Database.
+ Bottle
+ • Pottedplant
+ • Bird
+ • Dog
+ • Sofa
+ • bicycle
+ • Horse
+ • Boat
+ • Motorbike
+ • Cat
+ • Tv Monitor
+ • Cow
+ • Sheep
+ • Aeroplane
+ • Train
+ • Diningtable
+ • Bus

 ## Following features
 - Add Todo